omar-kotb/DAT550-UiS-Group-17/README.md

 # DAT550-UiS-Group-17
-Recommendation of women apparel based on text and image data from amazon database.
+Recommendation of women's apparel based on text and image data from amazon database.
+Built by Magnus and Omar for DAT550 in Winter semester 2024